barajasalfredo13/Comb.Mod.SAQ.Pix/README.md

 ::: Updates :::
 - Designed, Modeled, and created Drawings for Pixel Tiles.
 - Labeled Pixel Tiles with Letter Codes so that they match the Stencil Codes.
-- Added Geometric and Material Informatioon to the readme.
+- Added Geometric and Material Information to the readme.
 - ReOrganized Files so that they are separated by function type.
 - Minor Design Fixes